pedro-hfo/Doctrine-encryption/README.md

 * Enable AppRole: `vault auth enable approle`
 * Create a new app role called php_app that uses the php_app_secrets policy: `vault write auth/approle/role/php_app token_policies="php_app_secrets"`
-* Create a token to be used by the app to create a new secretId on demand: `vault token create -policy=manage_approle`
+* Create a token to be used by the app to create a new secretId on demand: `vault token create -policy=manage_approle -orphan`
+    * The orphan tag is so that the token isn't revoked when its parent (the initial root token in this case) is.
     * In the response there should be a line like `token                hvs.CAESIBg6R-hBJqgVH1Ijs9bsWy3_JK4Q5pjnap3_kTnEhSbOGh4KHGh2cy5BS0Z6VHZGckhrR0RPaHdRalZoUEw4UGw`
     * Export this token as an environment variable on the session that will run the php scripts: `export VAULT_TOKEN=hvs.CAESIBg6R-hBJqgVH1Ijs9bsWy3_JK4Q5pjnap3_kTnEhSbOGh4KHGh2cy5BS0Z6VHZGckhrR0RPaHdRalZoUEw4UGw`
 * Now retrieve the role_id, this can be done in two ways: